Log in with RealMe

 A diagram showing the components of a flexibly designed workplace.
 The map shows possible locations for the following: informal meeting points, acoustic conversation booths, acoustic phone booths, quiet concentrating work areas, meeting rooms, lockers, project and collaborative desks, kitchen areas, collaborative hubs, utility bays and quiet rooms.

-A diagram showing potential work settings
+A 3D plan showing potential work settings

 Guidelines and requirements for work settings